“I Don’t Want to Eat Healthy”: 3 Keys to Help You Do It Anyways

 What about eating healthy?
 When choosing rice cakes or kale, it’s not an easy decision.

 We may shy away from choosing the foods we know are good for our health for a number of reasons.
 But, at the core, our motives are about avoiding discomfort and seeking enjoyment.
-We magnify the challenge of changing our diet and downplay the consequences of staying the same.

 We don’t want to eat healthy because we: